 </html>

-Then any page which is wrapped in the BaseLayout.astro component can pass in custom metadata.
-Here’s how my blog post template uses it, notice how the frontmatter (metadata tags at the top of the post) flow directly into the SEO tags:
+Any page which is wrapped in the BaseLayout.astro component can pass in custom metadata.
+For example, an individual blog post template (like the page you’re currently reading) passes frontmatter (metadata tags at the top of the post) directly into SEO tags:

 <!-- [...slug].astro — individual blog post page -->